Did You Suffer a FOOSH Injury?

 The first thing to do after falling onto an outstretched arm and hand is to get the necessary medical treatment.
 However, it is not uncommon for such injuries to require long-term physical therapy because the recovery might be a slow process.
 The mounting medical bills might be overwhelming, especially if your injury prevents you from returning to work immediately.

 The Pennsylvania civil justice system allows you to pursue financial relief if a property owner’s negligence caused the fall that led to your injuries.
-You can secure legal counsel to assist with the navigation of a premises liability lawsuit to recover economic and non-economic damages.
+At Luxenberg Garbett Kelly & George P.C., our experienced Western Pennsylvania slip and fall attorneys can help you pursue a premises liability claim to recover both economic and non-economic damages.
+Contact us today at (724) 658-8535 to schedule a consultation.

 It All Starts Here